fabianmichael/kirby-markdown-field/README.md

 **Known issues of the alpha:**

 - CodeMirror 6 is still in beta.
 Its API might still be subject to minor changes, so this plugin will not reach a stable version until CodeMirror 6 does.
-- Size options are not implemented yet
-- Active state of toolbar buttons is broken at the moment
-- Format toggling does not work yet
+- Format toggling sometimes changes the selection in unexpected ways

 Enhanced, extensible Markdown field for Kirby CMS.
 Version 2!